 You are not Alone

 I said that this story has been told many times–it is very common.
 It has happened to me, several times over.
-I have been recently inspired by a number of writers who have explained the process of setting a daily goal of writing X number of words.
-These don’t have to be a blog post, they could be journal entries that are never published, they could be rough drafts of a book, or even short stories.
-The point is, there is a discipline to writing, and a discipline to blogging.
+I have been recently inspired by several writers who have explained the process of setting a daily goal of writing X number of words.
+These don’t have to be blog posts, they could be journaling entries that are never published, or they could be rough drafts of a book or even short stories.
+The point is, that there is a discipline to writing and a discipline to blogging.

 While writing takes discipline, the flip side of the coin is that blog growth takes a long time.
 Chris Brogan writes a blog with over 200,000 unique visitors a month, and yet he recently said in Copyblogger’s The Lede Podcast that it took him 8 years to get 100 readers.